hicode002/studentpad-hack/docs/kirin-info.md

 And if we just send part of images from update.app,the phone will print an error and stop any writing to emmc.
 But I don't see any messages sent to phone are about the numbers or the length of images.
 This is so strange.
+You can view dump2.bin to get full usb dump to analyze it.If you have any good suggestions,you can contact me.

 And for old CPU,some tools can upload any images to phone in this mode.
 In this way ,they can achieve going to brom download mode without testpoint